trovares/trovares_connector/docs/source/index.rst

    python -m pip install trovares_connector

-If you don't have Trovares xGT, it is available through the AWS marketplace or you can use the Docker version:
+If you don't have Trovares xGT, it is available through the AWS Marketplace or you can use the `Developer version of xGT with Docker <https://hub.docker.com/r/trovares/xgt>`_:

 .. code-block:: bash

    docker pull trovares/xgt
    docker run --publish=4367:4367 trovares/xgt

-More information about the Docker image can be found `here <https://hub.docker.com/r/trovares/xgt>`_.

 For requirements and optional components see :ref:`requirements`.